WOMEN'S PLATFORM THROUGH ECONOMIC & SOCIAL INNOVATIONS

 A coalition with women in the informal sector

-Innovatively, the Forum entrusts key responsibilities of the organisation and its administration to poor women, by selecting and training internal cadres from neighbourhood communities.
+Innovatively, the Forum entrusts key responsibilities of the organisation and its administration to poor women, by selecting and training internal cadres from neighbourhood communities (All women board, CEOs, Officers).
 Besides this, a major chunk of organisational business takes place in the slums, markets, village courtyards and places of worship.
 Such a strong field base has encouraged the women in WWF to manifest themselves into a mass movement of over 5,91,000 women from 800 since inception.

 The Forum's greatest success lies in its innovative approach to integrate the poor at all levels in its institutional framework along with better delivery systems to reach out to a large number of poor.
 Be it an informal banking system of a Cooperative or the United Nations partnership project framework of Reproductive Health Care or the Trade Union initiative to organise the unorganised.
 The Forum demonstrated a conscious attempt to integrate the concerns of the poor at all levels.